🚨 24/7 Emergency Service Available

 Can a dehumidifier prevent mold?

 Yes, if you address ambient humidity.
 Dehumidifiers work great for musty smell and general dampness.
 But if you have standing water, active seepage, or foundation leaks, fix those FIRST.
-Dehumidifiers handle moisture in the air, not gallons of water coming through your walls.
+Dehumidifiers handle moisture in the air, not gallons of water comming through your walls.

 Do I need a dehumidifier year-round?